mdMandoinfo/mdMandoinfo/README.md

 - 🌱 I’m currently learning **Everything!**

-- handshake I’m looking for help with an We3Learn web application project I haven't had time to work on yet (contributors welcome, contact me!)
+- 🤝 I’m looking for help with an We3Learn web application project I haven't had time to work on yet (contributors welcome, contact me!)
 [We3Learn](https://github.com/We3learn)

 - 👨‍💻 All of my projects are available at [https://github.com/mdMandoinfo](https://github.com/mdMandoinfo)